 I walked past those, though.
 Past the comfortable options, straight into a party of five ... black students, that is.
 Perhaps you're reading this thinking, "What's the big deal?
 You're white, they're black.
 Get over it."
-I agree.
+Fagree.
 It shouldn't be a big deal.
 But at Oakland University, it is a big deal.
 We are 50 years past the height of the civil rights era, and it's still a very big deal.
 Is OU diverse?
 Does its student body embrace cultural differences?
-Does its Survey says, "Maybe."
-Results from a self-study report done in 1998 show that "Diversity in the student body and in the faculty and staff is a concern to alumni, faculty and staff groups ... but there are real differences in their perceptions of the climate for diversity at OU.
-The surveys used for the study included a series of multiple-choice and openended questions related to the topic of diversity on Please see CLIMATE/A2 An inside look at sports recruiting By KYLE MAGIN Special Projects Reporter For some, deciding where to go to college is tantamount to deciding whom to marry, what to name a Tigers jersey to buy.
+Does its staff?
+Survey says, "Maybe."
+Results from a self-study report done in 1998 show that "Diversity in the student body and in the faculty and staff is a concern to alumni, faculty and staff groups ... but there are real differences in their perceptions of the climate for diversity at OU."
+The surveys used for the study included a series of multiple-choice and openended questions related to the topic of diversity on Please see CLIMATE/A2 An inside look at sports recruiting By KYLE MAGIN Special Projects Reporter For some, deciding where to go to college is tantamount to deciding whom to marry, what to name a first-born child and what Tigers jersey to buy.
 For others, however, the decision-making process is eased when colleges seek them out.
-They are the athletes, and Paul Rice, Oakland's cross country coach, lends his insight in the recruiting process.
-Rice looks at potential scholar-athletes as early as their junior year in high "We are starting to gear more towards the spring of their junior year now.
-It is a challenge to stay ahead of the game and keep up with other schools, so it is important that we start getting to kids before the summer after their junior year," said The recruiting road isn't a lonely one for Rice, though.
-"EMU, CMU, Grand biggest competitors for recruits," says Rice.
-He gets a hand facing all that competition from assistant coach Matt Kaczor, who, like Rice, is NCAA certified to recruit.
-Once Rice finds an athlete that fits the bill timewise for a scholarship; men who run under 16:20 and women under 19:35 in a 5k, he takes into careful consideration a variety of factors.
-"We consider mostly (an Please see RICE/A2 Tigers @ OU
+They are the athletes, and Paul Rice, Oakland's cross country coach, lends his insight in the recruiting process. tant that we start getting to kids before the summer after their junior year," said Rice.
+The recruiting road isn't a lonely one for Rice, though.
+"EMU, CMU, Grand alley, and MSU are our